EQDiet/EQDietDownloader/CONTRIBUTING.md

 4. Run the app at least twice to check if it works correctly and see the functionality of the things you added/removed/modified.
 5. Copy the source code or the source code file.
 IMPORTANT!!!
 DO NOT PACK THE FILE AS A `.JAR` OR COMPILE AS A `.CLASS`.
 LEAVE THE `.JAVA` ORIGINAL FILE.
 6. Send an email to eqdiet@protonmail.com with this things: the full source code (pasted or as a `.java` file), the part you have modified and (optional), the reason why you've modified that.
 7. Done!
-Thanks a lot for contributing us!
+Thanks a lot for contributing!

 ## Things that may happen when you send us the email